pachterlab/biophysics/docs/source/foundations_computation.rst

 =================================================================
 Here we list a few papers for developing and solving models with the chemical master equation.

+.. dropdown:: Gillespie, 1976. `A general method for numerically simulating the stochastic time evolution of coupled chemical reactions. <https://doi.org/10.1016/0021-9991(76)90041-3>`_

+            .. grid:: 1

+                .. grid-item:: In this article, Gillespie described the Stochastic Simulation Algorithm (Gillespie algorithm).

 .. dropdown:: Peccoud and Ycart, 1995. `Markovian Modeling of Gene-Product Synthesis. <https://doi.org/10.1006/tpbi.1995.1027>`_

             .. grid:: 2